cointrader1985/infrastructure/README.md

 The repository also includes resources related to swap mechanisms and transaction workflows across a distributed chain environment.
 Through open collaboration and continuous improvement, the project aims to deliver practical tools that can support a wide range of decentralized use cases.

-Whether used for learning, research, or production deployments, this codebase is designed to serve as a dependable foundation for blockchain development and community-driven innovation.
+Whether used for learning, research, or production deployments, designed to serve as a dependable foundation for blockchain development and community-driven innovation.